Macedonia (Roman province): Macedonian Wars

 Tetradrachm of Perseus, minted between 179–172 BC at Pella or Amphipolis.

 Coin issued by Andriscus during the Fourth Macedonian War (149–148 BC).

 The Romans clashed with the Macedonian kingdom in three wars in the early third century BC.
 After defeating Perseus in the Third Macedonian War, Rome abolished the Macedonian monarchy and divided Macedon into four client republics, called merides, with capitals located at Amphipolis, Thessalonica, Pella, and Pelagonia, which were members of a federal league, the League of the Macedonians.
 Numismatic evidence indicates that the cult of Roma was introduced at this time, being depicted on coins of Amphipolis, Pella, and Thessalonica in this period.
 Thessaly had been separated from the Macedonian monarchy already, following the Second Macedonian War and a separate Thessalian League was created with Roman permission in 194 BC, with Zeus Eleutherius ('of Freedom') and Athena Itonia as its patron deities.
 Its coinage superseded that of the individual Thessalian cities and continued until the end of the first century BC.

 The kingdom was briefly reunited in 150 BC by the pretender Andriscus (or 'Pseudo-Philip'), leading to the Fourth Macedonian War.
 After defeating Andriscus near Pydna in 148 BC, Quintus Caecilius Metellus Macedonicus made Macedonia into Rome's fifth provincia - the first new province since the creation of Hispania Ulterior and Citerior in 197 BC.
 Surviving sources do not explicitly discuss how or why it was decided to convert the region into a permanent province.
 A number of factors may have been involved, including increased familiarity with territorial expansion, the proven failure of the previous system to maintain the peace, the desire for a new base from which further military expeditions could be undertaken in order to acquire booty and triumphs, and the desire for further tax revenue.
-The four republics continued to exist as subdivisions of the province, as did the federal league.
+The four merides continued to exist as subdivisions of the province, as did the federal league.
 The date of the establishment of the province in autumn 148 BC is indicated by the epoch date of the provincial era, but in practice it may have been a gradual process.